bartholomewBob/report-predators-extension/README.md

 If you have a desktop or system-wide VPN that has available european countries, use it, otherwise you can use a proxy

+A proxy is like a VPN but has the ability to change the location of specific applications in your computer, like the chrome webdriver that is used in this extension for example

-You can use a paid/premium proxy but there are free proxy lists available online that work too e.g: https://www.freeproxy.world/
+You can use a paid/premium proxy but there are free proxy lists available online that work too e.g: https://www.freeproxy.world/ and much more can be found if you look up "Free proxy lists"

 If you want to use a proxy, use the format `<ip_address>:<port>`, and copy it into `proxy.txt`